minasgull/minasgull/README.md

 Hi there! 👋

-I’m Serhii and i really appriciate your interest to my page 😉<br>
+I’m Serhii and i really appriciate your interest in my page 😉<br>
 It doesn't matter why you came here just feel free to check any public content and ask any questions you have 👌 <br>
 Enjoy your time here 😎